zkemail/email-wallet/packages/relayer/README.md

    DATABASE_URL=postgresql://emailwallet:p@ssw0rd@localhost:5432/emailwallet
    ```

-**Note**: The system triggers on emails with `accountKey` in the subject, for new account setups.
+**Note**: The system triggers on emails with `accountCode` in the subject, for new account setups.
 Reply-email functionality for account transport will be deprecated.

 <!-- ```bash